usaid-cs/yesterday-i-learned/random.md

 1. [Doubly-landlocked](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) countries are landlocked by landlocked countries.
 There are currently only two countries in this category: Liechtenstein and Uzbekistan.
 1. Red scotch brite is coarser than green scotch brite is coarser than blue scotch brite.
 1. There is a German saying "I'm too poor to buy cheap" "Ich bin zu arm, um billig zu kaufen"
-1. "In general, a [swollen battery](https://www.tekrevue.com/swollen-battery/) occurs when the battery's cells are overcharged."
-Overcharging oxidises the elctrolytes in the cells, turning them into gas.
 1. A US president [once implied](http://www.mirror.co.uk/news/politics/donald-trump-just-suggested-fighting-11007233) wanting to kill muslims with pig blood dipped bullets.
 1. Solar eclipses occur [pretty much anywhere](http://nationaleclipse.com/maps/images/map_usa_21stcentury.png) on the map.
 Any curvature.
 Any direction.
 Toronto might see one in 2024.
 1. At some point, Michelangelo had to make out [David](https://en.wikipedia.org/wiki/David_%28Michelangelo%29)'s peehole.